 Reviewing other contributors’ code

-Doing code reviews is an important part of making the project go.
+Doing code reviews is a valuable contribution to the Zulip project.
 It’s also an important skill to develop for participating in open-source projects and working in the industry in general.
-If you’re contributing to Zulip and have been working in our code for a little while, we would love for some of your time contributing to come in the form of doing code reviews!
+If you’re contributing to Zulip and have been working in our code for a little while, we would love for you to start doing code reviews!

 For students participating in Google Summer of Code or a similar program, we expect you to spend a chunk of your time each week (after the first couple of weeks as you’re getting going) doing code reviews.

 How to review code

 Whether you are reviewing your own code or somebody else’s, this section describes how to go about it.

 If you are reviewing somebody else’s code, you will likely need to first fetch